itzCozi/The-Daily-Compress/README.md

 The fall of object oriented programming
 The disfunctional US education system
 Parenting in the 21st century
-The AI revolution
-Half-Life and how its affected the gaming industry Potential dangours of modern living
-Lowering green gas emission
+Half-Life and how its affected the gaming industry Lowering green gas emission
 Why you should swap to linux
 Reasons to stop using tiktok